ricardokirkner/django-12factor-docker/README.md

 This will rebuild any containers that have been updated and will then start the full stack.

+To verify sentry is properly working with the provided credentials, you can submit a test message to sentry like

+$ docker-compose run app python manage.py raven test

+And then verify it shows up in http://localhost:9000

 To stop the stack run

 $ make stop